• Provide educational opportunities for members of the community to develop photographic interests and skills.

 Entries may be digital or film.
 Slide entries will be digitized for projection.
 Nature is defined as: Nature in all its forms, including the many facets of Botany, Geology, and Zoology.
 Human elements, if present, should be unobtrusive and enhance the nature.
 Those depicting cultivated plants, domestic animals or pets, still life studies, mounted specimens, museum pieces or groupings, or similar subjects are NOT eligible.

-Images that are black and white with shades of gray and up to 1 additional color are acceptable.
+Images that are black and white with shades of gray are acceptable.

-Images that are “toned” (1 color) with up to 1 additional color are acceptable.
+Images that are “toned” (1 color) are acceptable.

 (Anything Goes).
 Any color/nature digital image that contains "Any Subject", that is not eligible in another category.
 This includes images where all or part of the image is manipulated, created, edited, fixed, duplicated, or imported from another image (see below).
 All the components of the image must be original work created by the photographer and all manipulation must have been performed by the photographer.